 Are Craft Assembly Companies Trying to Scam People?

 Not all of them.
-Technically, there are at least two of these companies that I know for a fact are legitimate, but I wouldn’t recommend them, either.
+Technically, there are two that might be legit.
+And I definitely don’t feel comfortable recommending them, either.

 And it’s worth noting that some of these companies are justified in charging for their starter kits because I get that they can’t really send people all this stuff for free when there’s a chance the would-be workers might decide not to bother with it.
 That would be a lot of money lost on their end.